DmitryFillo/AspNet.WebApi.CookiesPassthrough/README.rst

 Special thanks to
 =================

 Thanks to `rustboyar <https://github.com/rustboyar>`_ and `niksanla2 <https://github.com/niksanla2>`_.
-These guys faced some issues with cookies (related with encoding) in WebAPI when trying to send them back from legacy API and develop PoC.
-I decided to research the topic a bit and create this package under impression.
+These guys faced some issues with cookies (related with encoding) in WebAPI when trying to send them back from legacy API and developed PoC.
+I decided to research the topic a bit and created this package under impression.